Exomanz/Exomanz/README.md

 # Exo
-20-year old college student and hobbyist developer; currently studying Computer Support and Network Administration
+20-year old college student and hobbyist developer; currently studying Computer Support and Software Development

 I got into C# development in late 2020 and have been mostly making mods and tools for Beat Saber since then.
 Some of my most notable projects include [UITweaks](../../../UITweaks), [BetterStaticLights](../../../BetterStaticLights) and [MenuSaberColors](../../../MenuSaberColors).

-## Commissions [CLOSED UNTIL FURTHER NOTICE]
-Got an awesome idea for a mod?
-Let's talk!
-You can find all of my commission info (TOS, Pricing, etc) [here](https://github.com/Exomanz/BSCommissionInfo)!

 ## Support Me:
 I make these mods voluntarily and during my free time.
 If you enjoy what I make and want to see more content from me in the future, consider supporting me on Ko-fi.
 Every little bit helps! <3